Continuous homotopy fixed points for Lubin-Tate spectra: Morava stabilizer groups and Lubin-Tate spectra

 \subsection{Proof of Theorem \ref{descentssintro}}

-We have just defined the homotopy fixed point spectrum $E_n^{hG}$ for an arbitrary closed subgroup $G$ of $G_n$ in Definition \ref{Enfixed}.
+We have defined the homotopy fixed point spectrum $E_n^{hG}$ for an arbitrary closed subgroup $G$ of $G_n$ in Definition \ref{Enfixed}.
 This proves the first assertion of (i) in Theorem \ref{descentssintro}.
-If $Z$ is a spectrum, let $\{Z_{\alpha}\}$ be the directed system of its finite subspectra and let $I_n$ be the ideal $r(p,v_1,\ldots,v_{n-1})\subset E_{n\ast}$.
-The powers of $I_n$ already suffice to see that

-is a profinite $G_n$-module for every $t$, see \cite{devinatzhopkins}, Remark 1.3.
-The Bousfield-Kan spectral sequence of Theorem \ref{stablefixeddescent} then yields the {\em continuous} homotopy fixed point spectral sequence
+The spectral sequence of Theorem \ref{stablefixeddescent} then yields the homotopy fixed point spectral sequence

-for any closed subgroup $G$ of $G_n$, natural in $G$ and $Z$.
+for any closed subgroup $G$ of $G_n$ starting from the continuous cohomology of $G$ and converging to the homotopy groups of the homotopy fixed points of $E_n$ under $G$.
+This spectral sequence is natural in $G$.
 Since $G_n$ is a $p$-adic analytic group, so is $G$ and its continuous cohomology groups with profinite coefficients are also profinite groups, cf. \cite{symondsweigel}.
-Hence the ${\lim}^1$ of the $E_r$-terms all vanish and the spectral sequence above is strongly convergent.
-This proves the first assertion of part (ii) of Theorem \ref{descentssintro}.
-Part (iii) on iterated homotopy fixed point spectra is an immediate consequence of Theorem \ref{iterated}.
-It remains to show that $E_n^{hG}$ and its associated spectral sequence are equivalent to the construction of Devinatz and Hopkins.
+Hence the ${\lim}^1$-terms of the $E_r$-terms all vanish.
+Moreover, $G$ has finite virtual cohomological dimension and the spectral sequence above is strongly convergent.
+This proves the first assertion of part (ii) of Theorem \ref{descentssintro}.\\

-Let us first recall the construction of \cite{devinatzhopkins}.
-Let $\hL=L_{K(n)}$ denote $K(n)_*$-localization.
-As in the introduction we will adopt the notation of \cite{behrensdavis} and \cite{davis} to denote the Devinatz-Hopkins fixed point spectra of $E_n$ by $E_n^{dhG}$.
-Let $R_{G_n}^+$ be the category of continuous finite left $G_n$-sets together with the left $G_n$-set $G_n$ to the category of spectra.
-For a finite $G_n$-set $S$, let $\bar{C}^*_S$ be the $E_{\infty}$-lift of \cite{devinatzhopkins}, Theorem 3.2, of the cosimplicial diagram of spectra $C^*_{G_n/U}$ given in degree $j$ by

-where $\Pi_S E_n$ denotes the finite product of copies of $E_n$, one for each element of $S$, and the coface and codegeneracy maps are defined as in \cite{devinatzhopkins}, 4.11.
-Let $\Pi^{\ast}\bar{C}^*_{S}$ be the cosimplicial replacement of $\bar{C}^*_{S}$ of Bousfield-Kan \cite{bouskan}, XI \S 5.
-Since these operations are functorial in $S$, this yields a contravariant functor $\bF$ from $R_{G_n}^+$ to spectra which for finite $G_n$-set $S$ is defined by $\bF(S):= \Tot\, (\Pi^{\ast}\bar{C}^*_S)$, cf.\,\cite{devinatzhopkins}, Definition 4.12.
-For the set $G_n$ with its natural left $G_n$-action, $C^*_{G_n}$ is defined as the cosimplicial object given in degree $j$ by